cbrown1/spyral/README.md

 # spyral

-An implementation of the Spiral vocoder in Python
+A Python implementation of the Spiral vocoder

 Read a paper on Spiral here: https://doi.org/10.1121/1.5009602